tannercreque/tannercreque/README.md

 :red_car: I also am a self proclaimed car enthusiast.

 ### How I describe my work eithic:
 *To put what work means to me simply, is that it is plain and simple what gives us humans purpose.
-I take immense pride in the work that I do.
+I take immense pride in the work that I do.*

+### My Passions
 ### ⚙️ &nbsp;GitHub Analytics
 <p align="center">
 <a href="https://github.com/AVS1508">